bilal-the-dev/Discord-to-discord-self-bot-forwarder/README.md

 - `webhook_url`: The webhook URL for the destination channel.
 - `forward_at_timezone`: Specify to mention the message be forwarded only if time is so and so
 - `use_user_profile`: use the sender picture and name instead of webhook default picture/name
+- `no_media`: strips off all sort of media before forwarding
+- `remove_emojis`: strips off all sort of emojis before forwarding
 - `use_chatgpt_conversion`: use the chat gpt AI to tranform your messages
 - `gpt_model`: which model to use
 - `chatgpt_instruction`: instructions that chat gpt will take and transform messages accordingly